Shugardude/lunch-buddies/README.md

   - Make delete more robust by showing list of users that can be removed by clicking an X.  Maybe add the ability to filter the list to easily find a name.
   - Option to temporarily remove a name from the list, in the case that someone is out for the day, so that the groups can update accordingly.
   - Support N number of people per group, specified by user.
-  - Drag and drop user names from one group to another, if user wants to cheat and put thier friend into their group.
+  - Drag and drop user names from one group to another, if user wants to cheat and put their friend into their group.
+  - Add ability in UI to add multiple names at once.

 ## Contributing